livegnik/2way-poc-design/01-protocol/07-sync-and-consistency.md

 - Sequence numbers are never reused.
 - Sequence numbers define a total order of envelopes on that node.

-Global sequence numbers are used exclusively for sync ordering and replay detection.
+Global sequence numbers are used exclusively for sync ordering and replay detection (see [09-errors-and-failure-modes.md](09-errors-and-failure-modes.md)).

 ### 5.2 Domain sequence tracking